wp-plugins/x-scroll-to-top-responsive/readme.txt

 == Installation ==

 1. Install as a regular WordPress plugin
-2. You will see a scroll to top on bottom right when you are going to scroll.
+2. You will see a scroll to top on bottom center when you are going to scroll.

 == Frequently asked questions ==
 1. You can ask me any question if you need helep and you can suggest me.